T3 MIDI To WAV To MP3

 have enough space on your USB drive to accommodate them.

-Converting a WAV File to an MP3 File
+Converting WAV File to MP3 File

 The next step can be done in a variety of different ways depending on your computer system and the software you have available.
 I will use Apple's iTunes to do the conversion.
 This program is free and can be installed on your Windows PC or on Apple's computers.